 Then came the biggest self-discovery journey I would ever undertake: at age 36 I met my future husband, Joshua, at a marketing seminar in New York City.
 Eight years later I birthed our son.
 Now I've turned myself into an entrepreneur.
 Relationship - parenthood - entrepreneurship ... the holy trifecta of personal growth!

 What do I do for fun?
 I like to hang out in remote places of the world like the peak of the highest mountain of South-East Asia (in Borneo); an island as big as a New York 3-bedroom apartment off the Australian Great Barrier reef; a sheep farm in New Zealand where I was enlisted as a sheep sheerer; an 1860 like Rendezvous (a meeting of settlers and trappers) in the high desert of Nevada; an all-male prison in Oklahoma where the inmates tamed wild mustangs; a hidden place in Bali where the infamous cockfights take place; and Ted Turner’s Flying D ranch in Montana, where buffalos roam free.
 Unfortunately, Ted Turner was not roaming free when I visited.
 He is still on my list of people to interview.

 I deeply love animals and people.

-If you wonder what makes me happy: hand me a photo or video camera and turn me loose in a part of the world I’ve not been to before.
+If you wonder what makes me happy: hand me a camera and turn me loose in a part of the world I’ve not been to before.
 For where to send cameras and tickets, please email me and I’ll hook you up!